nihilistkitten/barrier/README.md

 `test_manyb` tests many threads (the global `N_BARRIERS`) with many barriers in sequence.
-It works similarly to `test_raw`: at barrier `N`, each thread asserts that the global counter is `N`, enters the barrier, and then writes the counter to `N+1`.
+It works similarly to `test_raw`: at barrier `N`, each thread asserts that the global counter is `N`, enters the barrier, sleeps for a random amount of time, and then writes the counter to `N+1`.
 If any thread executed any instruction after the barrier before any thread executed any instruction before the barrier, then the later thread would fail its assertion.
 The test file runs this for every thread count up to 32.

 These tests are of course not exhaustive, but they give me reasonably high confidence in the guarantees made by the barriers, at least for simple cases.